Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Results

 is enforced through the loss

 for the \ac{2rdm} $D_{12}(t)$ and analogously for the \ac{2hrdm} $Q_{12}(t)$.

 For the following analysis, we focus on the parameter configuration $V=1.0\,J$ and $U=3.1\,J$ because of its dynamics, which is neither too slow nor too fast.
-Additionally, it is in the correlated regime, where the prediction should, in principle, work, but the performance in Fig.~\ref{fig:correlations_performance}(d) is not perfect yet ($C_{D_{12}^\text{pred},D_{12}^\text{target}} = 0.6899$).
+Additionally, it is in the correlated regime, where the prediction should, in principle, work, but the performance in Fig.~\ref{fig:correlations_performance}(d) is not optimized ($C_{D_{12}^\text{pred},D_{12}^\text{target}} = 0.6899$).
 First, we optimize the model's hyperparameters, resulting in much better performance: $C_{D_{12}^\text{pred},D_{12}^\text{target}} = 0.9194$.
 This supports the previous statement that the fluctuations in the performance in Fig.~\ref{fig:correlations_performance}(c) and (d) could be reduced by hyper-parameter optimization.
 Next, we train three models on different combinations of the constraints, one on the trace constraint only, one on the eigenvalue constraint only, and one on both.
 Again, we optimize the hyperparameters of each model for a fair comparison.
 As depicted in Fig.~\ref{fig:occupation-constraints}, these constraints do not stabilize the long-term prediction.
 In fact, they all start to diverge at a similar prediction length, as defined in Eq.~\eqref{eq:prediction-length}, $25\,J^{-1} < t_\text{pred} < 30\,J^{-1}$.
 In Fig.~\ref{fig:performance_prediction-length} the Pearson correlation coefficient $C_{D_{12}^\text{pred},D_{12}^\text{target}}$ and the different loss terms over the length of the prediction are visualized.
+The same divergent behavior is observed in the Pearson correlation.
+All models show similar performance across the various loss metrics, except for trace loss, where models trained with this constraint perform about two orders of magnitude better.
+However, this only leads to a minimally longer stable forecast length in the case of the trace constraint model, while there is no improvement in the Pearson correlation coefficient (see Fig.~\ref{fig:performance_prediction-length}(a)) for the model trained with both constraints.
+In general, the losses for the \ac{2rdm} are lower than those for the \ac{2hrdm}, which is to be expected since the model is only trained directly with the \ac{2rdm} data, while the \ac{2hrdm} is derived from it.
+Interestingly, for short-term predictions up to a prediction length of $t_\text{pred} = 1700\,\text{steps} = 17\,J^{-1}$ the unconstrained model performs best, but only slightly.
+This can be seen in the loss plots of the MSE and the eigenvalue constraint.